-The Paterson, New Jersey-based legal team at Peter Davis Law has years of experience dealing with workers’ comp claims, and we know what to look out for during the application process.
+The Paterson, New Jersey-based legal team at Peter Davis & Associates has years of experience dealing with workers’ comp claims, and we know what to look out for during the application process.
 This short guide should therefore help should you ever get injured at work.

 When Should You File a Claim?